Analytic tangent cones of admissible Hermitian-Yang-Mills connections

-Given this, we can finish the proof of Theorem \ref{main} by repeating what we did in the semistable case by replacing the Harder-Narasimhan filtration with a Harder-Narasimhan-Seshadri filtration.
-Then the induction is on $(p,q)$ instead of $p$.
-For the base case, we can achieve $(a)_{1,1}$ and $(b)_{1,1}$ exactly the same as the semistable case by replacing $\E_{1}$ with $\E_{1,1}$.
-For $(c)_{1,1}$, otherwise, assume for some $s\in HG_{1,2}$ (without loss of generality we assume $q_1\geq 2$), $d_{\E_{1,1}}(s) < \mu(\E_{1,2}/\E_{1,2})$.
-As $(a)_{1,1}$, we get a nontrivial map as
+Given this, we can finish the proof of Theorem \ref{main} by repeating what we did in the semistable case and replacing the Harder-Narasimhan filtration with a Harder-Narasimhan-Seshadri filtration.
+Indeed, Theorem \ref{main} is a direct consequence if we can prove the following statements by doing induction on $(p,q)$.